A Guide To Using Social Media In Boarding Schools

 SEO for Private Schools - Part I: Basics

 SEO or Search Engine Optimization is a mystery to the uninitiated.
-It is one of those arcane sciences that webmasters everywhere have to be aware of.
-Unfortunately, the mention of SEO for the rest of us prompts most of us to start reading emails and texting friends.
+It is one of those arcane sciences that webmasters everywhere must be aware of.
+Unfortunately, mentioning SEO for the rest of us prompts most of us to start reading emails and texting friends.
 It's all so technical.
 The truth is that good SEO can enhance your marketing efforts.
-It can make your school more visible to the audience which you are trying to reach.
-Poor or non-existent SEO will bury your site so that it is practically invisible.
-So, ignore SEO at your own peril.
-At the least get your arms around the basics so that you can supervise your web management and design team authoritatively.
-The following video is the first of three videos that explain SEO basics for you.
-If the concept of SEO is unfamiliar, I suggest that you listen to the three videos first.
-Then circle back and review the material.
+It can make your school more visible to the audience you are trying to reach.
+Poor or non-existent SEO will bury your site so it is practically invisible.
+So, ignore SEO at your peril.
+At the least, get your arms around the basics so that you can supervise your web management and design team authoritatively.

 SEO for Private Schools - Part 2: Content